citrus bergamia

 Warnings on the use of essential oils:

-The information on traditional use is not a substitute for the advice of a pharmacist or aromatherapy physician.
-Its use without attending to said recommendation will always be under your responsibility.
-If in doubt, it is recommended to consult your doctor.
-It is important to confirm the diagnosis of your disease or condition to make the best decision.
+Information on traditional use does not replace the recommendation of a pharmacist or aromatherapy doctor.
+Its use without following this recommendation will always be under your responsibility.
+If you have any questions, it is recommended to consult your doctor.
+It is important to confirm the diagnosis of your illness or condition to make the best decision.
 It is especially important to review the contraindications and precautions for use of each essential oil.
 The indications and contraindications of an essential oil depend on its molecular composition.
-The traditional uses reported refer to essential oils and 100% pure vegetable oils with detailed information on origin, quality and specific molecular composition ranges for a SAFE AND EFFECTIVE AROMATHERAPY.
+The traditional uses reviewed refer to 100% pure essential oils and vegetable oils with detailed information on origin, quality and specific molecular composition ranges for SAFE AND EFFECTIVE AROMATHERAPY.
 THEY DO NOT APPLY TO ANY ESSENTIAL OIL THAT DOES NOT COMPLY WITH THIS INFORMATION.
 QUALITY GLOBAL SAS AND/OR COCTOR SALIARMO VALDERRAMA AND/OR AROMATMA SAS is/are not responsible for inappropriate and/or abusive use of essential oils and vegetable oils.
-Allergy: Before using an essential oil, it is advisable to apply a drop on the inside of the elbow and wait 24 hours in order to demonstrate a possible allergic reaction.
-It is appropriate to consult the chapter entitled "Risks of using essential oil" if the icon "Allergy risks" appears.
+Allergy: Before using an essential oil, it is advisable to apply a drop to the inside of the elbow and wait 24 hours in order to detect a possible allergic reaction.
+It is appropriate to consult the chapter titled “Risks of using essential oil” if the “Allergy risks” icon appears.

 Contraindications: